-Austin’s reputation for “weirdness” is a bit hard to pin down.
+Austin’s reputation for “weirdness” is somewhat hard to pin down.
 What exactly does it mean to be weird, anyway?
 If it means laid back, creative, fun-loving, and a little quirky, then it’s a fitting description.
 Visitors to our fair city should stop by some of these attractions to see if you agree with our weird bona fides.
 And Austin locals, if you haven’t been to these fun spots, what are you waiting for?

 The Eureka Room is Full of Surprises